Qitaihe: Mineral resources

 Qitaihe is rich in fresh water and minerals including coal, gold and graphite.
 There are 26 reservoirs in total.
 The water storage capacity of the city's Taoshan Reservoir is 264 million steres.
 Qitaihe has a total coal reserve of 5.3 billion tons, ranking third after Shuangyashan and Jixi in Heilongjiang Province.

 Climate

 Qitaihe has a monsoon-influenced humid continental climate (Köppen Dwb), with long, bitter, but dry winters, and humid and very warm summers.

 Economy

 Coal mining is an important industry.
 Qitaihe is the only pilot city for coal recycling in Heilongjiang.
 The city's GDP topped RMB 23.35 billion in 2009, featuring a growth of 26% over the previous year.
 Qitaihe is home to Qitaihe Coal Mining Group and Qitaihe No.1 Power Generation Company.

 Transportation

 The Tumen-Jiamusi Railway and the Boli-Qitaihe Railway connect the city with Mudanjiang, Jiamusi and other cities in Heilongjiang.
-Jiamusi Airport, Jixi Airport and Mudanjiang Airport, which offers regular flights to other domestic cities in China, are less than two hours away.
+Jiamusi Airport, Jixi Airport and Mudanjiang Airport, which offer regular flights to other domestic cities in China, are less than two hours away.